 The University of California, Los Angeles (UCLA) is accepting applications for the position of Assistant Director, Facilities.
-This is a full-time position with a targeted salary of $50,000/year with full health benefits and inclusion in the UC Retirement Plan.
-Under supervision of the Director of Facilities, coordinate and manage all day-to-day operations for Acosta Training Center, Easton Softball Stadium, Gifford Golf Building and Jackie Robinson Stadium.
-Additionally, this position is responsible for Department of Intercollegiate Athletics (DIA) spaces within Department of Recreation facilities, which include Yates Gym.
-This position has direct responsibility for the maintenance and upkeep of each facility in terms of budget management, building systems, custodial services, maintenance and repair, rules compliance (DIA, UCLA, PAC -12, NCAA), scheduling and security.
+This is a full-time position with a targeted salary range of $45,000.00 - $55,000.00, full health benefits and inclusion in the UC Retirement Plan.
+Under supervision of the Director of Facilities, coordinate and manage all day-to-day operations for assigned facilities.
+Additionally, this position is responsible for managing Department of Intercollegiate Athletics (DIA) spaces within Department of Cultural and Recreation Activities (CRA) facilities.
+This position has direct responsibility for the daily operations of each facility in terms of budget management, building systems, custodial services, maintenance and repair, rules compliance (DIA, UCLA, PAC-12, NCAA), scheduling and security.
 This position must establish and maintain relationships with department colleagues, administrators, coaches, support staff, campus facilities staff, CRA staff and contracted vendors, among others.

-Expressions of interest are encouraged by July 8th, 2018.
+Expressions of interest are encouraged by June 14, 2019.
 All applicants must submit their cover letter, resume and references via the following website link: https://hr.mycareer.ucla.edu/applicants/jsp/shared/frameset/Frameset.jsp?time=1463700425779.
-Search by requisition # 28175.
+Please be aware that there are (2) Assistant Director, Facilities positions currently OPEN.
+To be considered for both, you MUST apply to both positions by searching and applying to both requisition #30395 & requisition #30396.
 UCLA is an Affirmative Action/Equal Opportunity Employer.

-All applicants should demonstrate the following abilities: Bachelor’s Degree is preferred with 3-5 years of experience in facility management required; must possess and employ strong listening and interpersonal skills; Must have written and oral communications skills (English text and grammar); Ability to follow written and oral instructions and/or directions; Skill in operating Network based PC including working knowledge of the programs Word and Excel; Ability to work independently and follow through on assignments; Ability to stand, crawl, walk and stoop; push, pull and lift or lower objects weighing up to 50 lbs; Ability to work indoors and outdoors, in wet or humid weather, and in fluctuating and/or extreme temperatures; Ability to stand and walk an average of 6 hours in an 8 hour shift; Ability to perform a variety of tasks involving walking, climbing stairs and ladders to heights greater than 12 feet, stooping, crouching and carry up to 50 lbs.; Ability to work under adverse situations and conditions such as; noise, fumes, dust and grass.
-Working knowledge of Occupational Safety and Health Administration (OSHA) construction and general safety rules, equipment and clothing requirements; Ability to perform effectively under stress with frequent interruptions, distractions, emergencies and fluctuating workloads; Ability to organize and coordinate multiple projects and assignments and establish priorities which accurately reflect the importance of the job and accomplish departmental goals and objectives; Working knowledge of types of tools, and equipment and materials of the construction and custodial trades (i.e. welders, saws, drills, trenchers, saws, carpet cleaners, wet/dry vacuums); Advanced skills and knowledge of the construction trades including plumbing, electrical, masonry, and carpentry; Working knowledge of electrical theory including AC/DC systems applications; Working knowledge of a DDC System and all related functions and parts; Training in HVAC systems; Working knowledge in Heat Exchangers and Boilers; Ability to cost estimate material time and equipment; assist in design of construction trade projects; Ability to initiate and maintain cooperative working relationships with co-workers, managers, supervisors, customers/clients, and members of the public.
+All applicants should demonstrate the following abilities: Bachelor’s Degree, Master’s Degree preferred, 2-4 years’ experience in facility management preferred; must possess and employ strong listening and interpersonal skills; Must have written and oral communications skills; Ability to follow written and oral instructions and/or directions; Skill in operating Network based PC including working knowledge of the programs Word and Excel; Ability to work independently and follow through on assignments; Ability to stand, crawl, walk and stoop; push, pull and lift or lower objects weighing up to 50 lbs.
+Ability to work indoors and outdoors, in wet or humid weather, and in fluctuating and/or extreme temperatures.
+Ability to stand and walk an average of 6 hours in an 8 hour shift; Ability to perform a variety of tasks involving walking, climbing stairs and ladders to heights greater than 12 feet, stooping, crouching and carry up to 50lbs; Ability to work under adverse situations and conditions such as; noise, fumes, dust and grass; Working knowledge of Occupational Safety and Health Administration (OSHA) construction and general safety rules, equipment and clothing requirements; Ability to perform effectively under stress with frequent interruptions, distractions, emergencies and fluctuating workloads; Ability to organize and coordinate multiple projects and assignments and establish priorities which accurately reflect the importance of the job and accomplish departmental goals and objectives; Working knowledge of various tools and equipment, as well as materials of the construction and custodial trades (i.e. welders, saws, drills, trenchers, carpet cleaners, wet/dry vacuums) preferred; Skills and knowledge of the construction trades including plumbing, electrical, masonry, and carpentry preferred; Working knowledge of electrical theory including AC/DC systems applications is preferred; Working knowledge of a DDC System and all related functions and parts is preferred; Training in HVAC systems is preferred; Working knowledge in Heat Exchangers and Boilers is preferred; Ability to cost estimate material time and equipment preferred; Ability to initiate and maintain cooperative working relationships with co-workers, managers, supervisors, customers/clients, and members of the public.
 Maintain a positive and respectful attitude; Ability to work harmoniously and cooperatively as a team player; Ability to maintain equanimity in the face of resistance, indifference or hostility; Demonstrated ability to schedule and coordinate work projects, direct and inspect the work of vendors/contractors, and resolve any inaccuracies in workmanship and/or correct customer concerns; Ability to consistently report to work on time prepared to perform the duties of the position; Ability to come in early, stay late, work nights, weekends and holidays as necessary in order to meet the needs of the building users.

-Additional Salary Information: This is a full-time position with a targeted salary of $50,000/year with full health benefits and inclusion in the UC Retirement Plan.
+Additional Salary Information: This is a career, full-time position with a targeted salary range of $45,000.00 - $55,000.00, full health benefits and inclusion in the UC Retirement Plan.